 As a landlord, you’re trusting tenants to take good care of your property.
-The ideal tenant is punctual with rent, communicates well, and respects your home and the neighborhood.
-A bad tenant, however, can take a real estate investment from passive income to massive headache.
+The ideal tenant is punctual with rent, communicates well, and respects your home and the neighbourhood.
+A bad tenant, however, can take a real estate investment from passive income to a massive headache.

-While it can be hard to tell exactly what kind of tenant is arriving at your open house, there are steps you can take while advertising that ensure high-quality responses.
+It can be hard to tell exactly what kind of tenant is arriving at your open house.
+There are steps you can take while advertising that ensures high-quality responses.
 Remember that tenants are also looking for someone they can trust, so the more honest information in your advertising, the better.
 Here are our tips for how to create rental listings that attract the best tenants.

 Quality tenants are looking for as much information as they can get to make an informed decision.
 The listing for your property is your first chance at making a strong introduction.

 Much like products for sale, you need to employ some marketing techniques to catch your tenant’s eye.
 Don’t be afraid to use words like “spacious,” “luxury” or “comfort” if you feel they apply to your property.
 Your listing should include the following information:

 It’s important to be upfront about what you’re expecting for rent, to make sure your tenant can afford it.
 Detail what the price includes, like water or heat.
 Include any price variables, like pets or parking.

 Be realistic about what’s available.
 If it’s technically a three-bedroom, but the third room should be used as a den, list it at two.
 Be honest about bedroom and bath sizing, too.

 What are the perks of living here—a pool, covered parking or upgraded appliances?
 Advertise them!
 The more appeal your property has to renters, the more good renters will be attracted to it.

 Teach prospective tenants more about the neighbourhood where they’ll be living.
 Include local attractions in the listing, and any nearby schools or hospitals.